Thursday, June 18th

 You can sign up to drive more than 1 registered vehicle as long as the 2nd registered vehicle is not in the same class as the 1st vehicle.
 Doing this will allow the driver to only be eligible for a trophy when driving the 1st registered vehicle.

-The AutoCross will be held at the “outside west parking lot” at PPIR.
+The Autocross will be held on the PPIR infield.
 The limit is 150 drivers.
-Each driver will complete a maximum of four (4) timed runs.
+Each driver will complete a minimum of three timed runs.
 SCCA safety regulations will be enforced.
 Helmets will be required on the course for every driver and passenger (Snell 2000 or newer).

-- The autocross will be held at the “outside west parking lot” at PPIR.
+- The autocross and track day will be held on the infield at PPIR.

-- Each driver will complete a maximum of four (4) timed runs.
+- Each driver will complete a minimum of three timed runs.

-- Autocross trophies will be awarded Saturday during the Show n’ Shine along Bennett Ave.
+- Autocross trophies will be awarded Friday during the social event at the Cripple Creek Rec Center.

 - SCCA safety regulations will be enforced.